alan-turing-institute/trustworthy-assurance/includes/full-report.md

 Representatives from the first three stakeholder groups were invited to participate in a series of two workshops, the first of which laid the foundation for a subsequent participatory design workshop.

-In contrast, users of digital mental healthcare technology were invited to a separate workshop (offered either online or in-person), which was organised with and facilitated by the McPin foundation—a mental health research charity that provide advice and support on research strategies to involve participation and expertise from individuals with lived experience of mental health issues.
+In contrast, users of digital mental healthcare technology were invited to a separate workshop (offered either online or in-person), which was organised with and facilitated by the McPin Foundation—a mental health research charity that provide advice and support on research strategies to involve participation and expertise from individuals with lived experience of mental health issues.
 This decision was made to ensure that participants were fully supported by experts during the workshops, and that our analysis of the findings was further supported by domain experts.

 ### Methodology and Activities